-SUNY New Paltz is seeking faculty and staff volunteers to help facilitate the mandatory COVID-19 pool testing of students that is beginning on Sept.
-24.
+SUNY New Paltz is seeking faculty and staff volunteers to help facilitate our on-campus COVID-19 pool testing at Awosting Hall.

 Volunteers will primarily assist with checking students in and distributing and organizing testing kits.
 No medical knowledge or experience is required.
 Specific details about volunteer roles can be found below.